 - The notes are designed for investors who seek a higher interest rate than the current yield on a conventional debt security with the same maturity issued by us or an issuer with a comparable credit rating.
-Investors should be willing to forgo the potential to participate in the appreciation of either the SPDR[®] S&P[®] Metals & Mining ETF or the iShares[®] MSCI Brazil Index Fund and to forgo dividend payments.
-Investors should be willing to assume the risk that they will receive less interest if the notes are automatically called and the risk that, if the notes are not automatically called, they may lose some or all of their principal at maturity. - The notes will pay 4.00% (equivalent to 8.00% per annum) interest over the term of the notes, assuming no automatic call.
+Investors should be willing to forgo the potential to participate in the appreciation of either the S&P 500[®] Index or the SPDR[®] S&P[®] Metals & Mining ETF and to forgo dividend payments.
+Investors should be willing to assume the risk that they will receive less interest if the notes are automatically called and the risk that, if the notes are not automatically called, they may lose some or all of their principal at maturity. - The notes will pay 8.00% per annum interest over the term of the notes.
 However, the notes do not guarantee any return of principal at maturity.
-Instead, if the notes are not automatically called, the payment at maturity will be based on the performance of the Lesser Performing Underlying and whether the closing price of either Underlying is less than its Starting Underlying Level by more than the Protection Amount on any day during the Monitoring Period, as described below.
-Any payment on the notes is subject to the credit risk of JPMorgan Chase & Co. - The notes will be automatically called if the closing price of each Underlying on the Call Date is greater than the applicable Starting Underlying Level.
-If the notes are automatically called, payment on the Call Settlement Date for each \$1,000 principal amount note will be a cash payment of \$1,000, plus any accrued and unpaid interest, as described below. - Senior unsecured obligations of JPMorgan Chase & Co. maturing December 12, 2011 - The payment at maturity is not linked to a basket composed of the Underlyings.
+Instead, if the notes are not automatically called, the payment at maturity will be based on the performance of the Lesser Performing Underlying and whether the closing level or closing price, as applicable, of either Underlying is less than its Starting Underlying Level, by more than the Protection Amount, on any day during the Monitoring Period.
+Any payment on the notes is subject to the credit risk of JPMorgan Chase & Co. - The notes will be automatically called if the closing level or closing price, as applicable, of each Underlying on any Call Date is greater than the applicable Starting Underlying Level.
+If the notes are automatically called, payment on the applicable Call Settlement Date for each \$1,000 principal amount note will be a cash payment of \$1,000, plus any accrued and unpaid interest, as described below. - Senior unsecured obligations of JPMorgan Chase & Co. maturing April 19, 2012 - The payment at maturity is not linked to a basket composed of the Underlyings.
 The payment at maturity is linked to the performance of each of the Underlyings individually, as described below. - Minimum denominations of \$1,000 and integral multiples thereof - The terms of the notes as set forth in "Key Terms" below, to the extent they differ or conflict with those set forth in the accompanying product supplement no. 192-A-III, supersede the terms set forth in product supplement no. 192-A-III.
 In particular, we will not have the right to call the notes, in whole or in part, at our option on any Optional Call Date, as described in product supplement no. 192-A-III.
 Instead, the notes may be automatically called as described under "Key Terms Automatic Call" below.
 Please refer to "Supplemental Terms of the Notes" in this term sheet for more information.